mszell/bikenwgrowth/README.md

 Other data files (network plots, videos, results, exports, logs) make up many GBs and are stored in the separate external folder `bikenwgrowth_external` due to Github's space limitations.

 > [!WARNING]
 > The project history is 11 GB large, most of it is deleted files.
-When cloning the project, consider cloning without the full history: `git clone -b master --single-branch https://github.com/mszell/bikenwgrowth --depth 1`
+When cloning the project, consider cloning without the full history: `git clone -b main --single-branch https://github.com/mszell/bikenwgrowth --depth 1`

 ## Setting up code environment